helloSystem/docs/user/troubleshooting.md

 ### FreeBSD logo on screen for more than five minutes

-Something might be wrong, but relevant information is *muted* by the logo.
-You will probably need to stop the computer.
+It can take up to five minutes to start the system in Live mode.
+If you see the FreeBSD logo on screen for more than five minutes, then something might be wrong any you might need to restart the computer.

+If – after five minutes – you're reluctant to stop the computer, you can occasionally [key Ctrl-T](https://hellosystem.github.io/docs/developer/boot.html#seeing-what-the-system-is-doing-while-the-graphical-boot-screen-is-shown) to get some information about what the computer is doing.
+If there is no change from one snippet to the next, across three or more snippets, you may reasonably assume that the computer needs to be restarted.

+* Please restart the computer.
 If normal use of the power button is not effective, press and hold.

-If – after five minutes – you're reluctant to stop the computer, you can occasionally [key Ctrl-T](https://hellosystem.github.io/docs/developer/boot.html#seeing-what-the-system-is-doing-while-the-graphical-boot-screen-is-shown) to reveal isolated snippets of information.
-If there's no change from one snippet to the next, across three or more snippets, you may reasonably assume that a stop will be required.

-For a more useful view of relevant information:

-* after stopping the computer, you can [temporarily stop the muting and boot (start) the computer in verbose mode](https://hellosystem.github.io/docs/developer/boot.html#boot-in-verbose-mode).
+* Then, please [start the computer in verbose mode](https://hellosystem.github.io/docs/developer/boot.html#boot-in-verbose-mode) to see any relevant error messages that may help in resolving the issue.

 ### Boot stalls during `Replicate system image to swap-based memdisk`(seen during verbose boot)